kiyan-rahmati/kiyan-rahmati/README.md

-# 👋 Hi, I'm kiyan rahmati
+# 👋 Hi, I'm Kiyan Rahmati
-### 🚀 Full-Stack Web Developer & AI Enthusiast
+### 🚀 Full-Stack Web Developer & AI Enthusiast | B.Sc.
+Student

 ---

 ## 👨‍💻 About Me

-I am a passionate **Full-Stack Web Developer** with a growing interest in **Artificial Intelligence**.
-Currently, I am part of a dedicated development team where our core mission is to engineer high-performance, scalable, and cutting-edge digital solutions.
-We don't just build websites; we strive to deliver the most robust and innovative services available in the industry.

-My journey into software development began three years ago.
-During this time, I have moved from fundamental concepts to complex project architectures.
-I am a firm believer in "Learning by Doing," which is why my GitHub repository is a living archive of my progress—from intensive training exercises to complex, real-world implementations.
-Every commit represents a step forward in my pursuit of technical excellence.
+I am a passionate **Full-Stack Web Developer** and **AI Enthusiast**, currently studying **Computer Engineering at the University of Gilan (Pardis Campus)**.
+My primary focus is crafting scalable, high-performance applications that solve real-world problems.

+As an active member of a **dedicated development team**, my mission is to deliver the most robust and innovative services in the industry — combining clean architecture with cutting-edge technology.
+I strongly believe in *"Learning by Doing"*, which is why my GitHub serves as a **living archive of my engineering journey**.

+Over the past **3 years**, I have completed intensive training, built numerous practice projects, and continuously sharpened my skills.
+I am now focusing on turning my experience into production-ready, real-world applications.

 ---